McStephen-Armetheus/Circles-with-its-pie/README.md

 <img align="right" width="150" src="SmartSelect_20260531_020113_DrawNote.jpg" style="margin-right: 10px; margin-bottom: 10px;">

-The illustration above shows a right triangle moving in a counter-clockwise manner, from the 1st quadrant to the 4th, totalling a full rotation: 2π or 360⁰, and it assumes the circle's centered at *[0,0]* with its radius as one.
+The 4-Frame Rotation illustration shows a right triangle moving in a counter-clockwise manner, from the 1st quadrant to the 4th, totalling a full rotation: 2π or 360⁰, and it assumes the circle's centered at *[0,0]* with its radius as one.
 Here, the sides are clarified as sine, cosine, tangent, and you may spot points, preferably P and P'.

 <br clear="all" />